micmejia/bible-dump/AMPC/Revelation/Rev 14.md

-These are they who have not defiled themselves by relations with women, for they are [[^c]pure as] virgins.
+These are they who have not defiled themselves by relations with women, for they are [pure as] virgins.
 These are they who follow the Lamb wherever He goes.
 These are they who have been ransomed (purchased, redeemed) from among men as the firstfruits for God and the Lamb.